-Golden Gate Bridge, cable cars, a beautiful bay, friendly giants, an upbeat history, dramatic beaches, some of the world’s finest wines and best technology, and trend-setting cuisine all make San Francisco Bay area a dream destination for almost every type of traveler.
-I could never create a list of my favorite things in San Francisco Bay area because it would take me a lifetime.
-After multiple visits, though, these are the hidden gems you shouldn’t miss regardless if you’re there for a day or a month.
-Of course, you can’t visit San Francisco Bay area without seeing their crimson beauty (Golden Gate Bridge) or riding a cable car.
-It would be silly to think that you aren’t aware of Alcatraz either, but these are the lesser known, equally amazing, parts of the San Francisco Bay area.
+Golden Gate Bridge, cable cars, a beautiful bay, friendly giants, an upbeat history, dramatic beaches, some of the world’s finest wines, and trend-setting cuisine all make San Francisco Bay area a dream destination for almost every type of traveler.
+After multiple visits to San Francisco, here are just a few of the experiences you shouldn’t miss regardless if you’re there for a day or a month.

 San Francisco Bay Area Hidden Gems